cwmok/C2FViT/README.md

 - `NumPy`
 - `NiBabel`

-This code has been tested with `Pytorch 1.7.1` and NVIDIA TITAN RTX GPU.
+This code was tested with `Pytorch 1.7.1` and NVIDIA TITAN RTX GPU.

 ## Training and testing scripts
 - `Train_C2FViT_pairwise.py`: Train a C2FViT model in an <u>unsupervised</u> manner for pairwise registration (Inter-subject registration).